autokitteh/autokitteh/runtimes/pythonrt/README.md

 - `integration_id` (str): The ID of the integration that fired the event
 - `data` (dict): The event payload (integration specific)

+The return value from Python entry points is ignored and is not passed back to autokitteh.

 ## Patching User Code

 The Python code (`ak_runner.py`) loads the user code and patches every function call.